 Re-Fracturing - Candidate Selection and Design

-- How does depletion affect the re-fracture for good and bad
+- How depletion affects the re-fracture for good and bad

 Intermediate (Useful to be familiar with fundamentals of hydraulic fracturing)